breez/breez-sdk-liquid-docs/src/notifications/changing_strings.md

 # Changing default strings

 The Notification Plugin uses a set of identifiers and default strings to display messages when processing push notifications.
 These default strings can be customised by the application.
-For example, if you wanted to change the `lnurl_pay_metadata_plain_text`, which sets the LNURL-pay text/plain metadata.
+For example, to change the `lnurl_pay_metadata_plain_text`, which sets the LNURL-pay text/plain metadata, you can modify it as follows:

 ## Android

-In the `string.xml` file of the application's `res/values` directory, add the key/value:
+In the `string.xml` file of the application's `res/values` directory, add the key/value pair:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>